kevin-allen/unetTracker/documentation/install.md

 If you run the following line, you should see that ipywidgets is in the list of selected packages.

 ```
-jupyter --version
+Jupyter --version
 ```

 ### Run jupyter lab on a remote server

-If you are working on a remote server, run this on the server
+If you are working on a remote server, run this on the server.

 ```
 jupyter lab --no-browser